TeaInside/teavpn2/README.md

 # TeaVPN2
-TeaVPN2 is a fast and free VPN Software written in C. Currently supported platform is only Linux x86-64.
+TeaVPN2 is a fast and free VPN Software written in C. Current supported platform is only Linux x86-64.
 We plan to expand to other plaforms and architectures too.